jaydate/jaydate/README.md

 - 👋 Hi, I’m @jaydate
-- 👀 I’m interested in ...TECHNOLOGY
+- 👀 I’m interested in ...Frontend wed designing
-- 🌱 I’m currently learning ...MCA
+- 🌱 I’m currently pursuing...MCA
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...